SalishSeaCast/Marlin/README.rst

 License
 =======

-The ``marlin`` code and documentation are copyright 2014-2021 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+The ``marlin`` code and documentation are copyright 2014-2021 by the SalishSeaCast Project Contributors and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0